Understanding the Scope of Blended Learning

 Blended learning nurtures the ability to think in a clear manner and also rationally, ultimately resulting in the understanding of the logical relationship between ideas.
 This ability is what we describe by the term ‘critical thinking’.

-Since in blended learning, students actively discuss and express their understanding of different concepts, their confidence increases.
+Since in this type of learning, students actively discuss and express their understanding of different concepts, their confidence increases.

 For an effective education to happen, it is essential that students communicate with the teachers well.
 Communication is after all, one of the most crucial life skills that a person must possess.
 Through a blended learning approach, communication skills of the students undergo a major improvement.